djfeldman34/D3-chalenge/README.md

 I included tooltips when you hover over the points on the graph

-It appears that there is no significant correlation between the data
+It appears that there is no significant correlation between the data.
+If anything, a slightly positive correlation.